-Remember that break away torque is that moment in time when the previously torqued fastener begins to move again.
+Remember that breakaway torque is that moment in time when the previously torqued (static) fastener begins to move again (dynamic torque).
 Once that movement happens, it cannot be created or captured again.

-If you move the fastener counter clockwise (loosen it) you've just destroyed the joint that someone worked so hard to create.
+If you loosen the fastener, you've just changed the joint that someone worked so hard to create.

 That is a problem.
 You were just trying to solve for the established torque value of a previously tightened fastener, and now you are creating the problem of a joint that is no longer in the condition it once was.

-If you tighten the fastener, catching the moment of movement is easier.
-More importantly, you will get a more accurate break away torque reading.
+If you tighten the fastener, catching the moment of movement is easier and you will get a more accurate breakaway torque reading.

-Most important, in your audit to validate accuracy, you won't destroy the joint that you are auditing.
+Most importantly, in your audit to validate accuracy, you won't destroy the joint that you are auditing.